Case Study // Strategic Revenue Ops Acquisition Integration

 Launch

-No playbook existed.
-No integration model had been tested.
-An acquired industrial supply company needed a live e-commerce storefront wired into an ERP it had never touched ... across eight teams, three vendors, and a system architecture nobody had mapped.
-The architecture I built held after I was no longer there to run it.
+Post-acquisition e-commerce integration has no standard playbook.
+A newly acquired business needs a live storefront wired into an ERP it has never touched ... across eight teams, multiple vendors and a system architecture nobody has mapped.
+So I built the model for it.
+The architecture held after I was no longer there to run it.

 Frameworks